sdiehl/wiwinwlh/tutorial.md

 to lack a call to ``return``.
 Not to worry, though, the ``[]`` fill this role.
 This syntax can be easily desugared by the compiler to an explicit invocation of ``return``.
-Furthermore, it serves to remind the user that the computation is taking place in the List monad.
+Furthermore, it serves to remind the user that the computation takes place in the List monad.

 ```haskell
 a = [